 If You Are Behind on Mortgage Payments Understand Your Options Before Foreclosure!

-Facing foreclosure?
+Are you facing foreclosure?
 Facing the prospect of foreclosure can be overwhelming, but less so if you know your foreclosure options.
 Homeowners with distressed loans often ignore their alternatives to foreclosure until it’s too late.
 Don’t make that mistake.
 Consider foreclosure options right away.
 The more time you have before you ultimately lose your home through foreclosure, the more viable your other foreclosure options may be.
 Things may seem bleak, but now is not the time to falter.

 WHAT IS FORECLOSURE?

-Foreclosure is the legal process for a mortgage lender to sell property to satisfy a defaulting borrower’s debt secured by that property.
+Foreclosure is the legal process for a mortgage lender to sell the property to satisfy a defaulting borrower’s debt secured by that property.
 Foreclosure can take quite a toll on homeowners, both emotionally and financially.
-Depending on your circumstances, foreclosure may force you and your family out of your home; damage your credit; increase your tax liability; and expose you to other personal liability.
+Depending on your circumstances, foreclosure may force you and your family out of your home; damage your credit; increase your tax liability, and expose you to other personal liability.

-POSSIBLE ALTERNATIVES TO FORECLOSURE:
+HOW TO AVOID FORECLOSURE:

 - Loan Workout: If you experience difficulty paying your mortgage, you should immediately contact your lender or a housing counselor to try to work something out.
 If you just need a little time to get back on your feet, your lender may agree to a loan workout plan to temporarily reduce or suspend your payments, allow you to repay what’s past due in monthly installments, or provide some other type of relief.

-- Loan Modification: Even if your financial difficulties are severe and long term, you should contact your lender or a housing counselor to try to work something out.
+- Loan Modification: Even if your financial difficulties are severe and long-term, you should contact your lender or a housing counselor to try to work something out.
 Your lender may agree to a loan modification to permanently change one or more of your loan terms.
 A loan modification may involve a reduction of your interest rate, an extension of your loan term to 40 years, a reduction in your loan balance, or other changes to the terms of your loan to make your mortgage payments more affordable.
-Your lender may participate in the government subsidized Home Affordable Modification program which gives monetary incentives to both lenders and borrowers for modifying certain distressed loans.
+Your lender may participate in the government-subsidized Home Affordable Modification program which gives monetary incentives to both lenders and borrowers for modifying certain distressed loans.

-- Deed-in-Lieu of Foreclosure: A deed-in-lieu of foreclosure is a voluntary agreement between a borrower and lender for the borrower to give title to a property to the lender in full satisfaction of the loan secured by that property.
+- Deed-in-Lieu of Foreclosure: A deed-in-lieu of foreclosure is a voluntary agreement between a borrower and lender for the borrower to give the title to a property to the lender in full satisfaction of the loan secured by that property.
 Your lender may look favorably at a deed-in-lieu of foreclosure because it saves the lender time and money pursuing foreclosure.

 - Bankruptcy: Bankruptcy is a federal court proceeding for settling your debts with your creditors under a judge’s supervision.
 If you face foreclosure, the filing of a bankruptcy case may provide an “automatic stay” to temporarily stop the foreclosure proceedings.
 If, however, you file for liquidation under Chapter 7 of the Bankruptcy Code, the court may, in time, lift the automatic stay to allow the mortgage lender to resume the foreclosure proceedings.
-If you file under Chapter 13, you may be eligible to keep your property, but you must generally repay the overdue amount in a three-to-five year plan along with your regular mortgage payments.
+If you file under Chapter 13, you may be eligible to keep your property, but you must generally repay the overdue amount in a three-to-five-year plan along with your regular mortgage payments.

 - Other Alternatives: There may be other alternatives to foreclosure.
 You may be able to supplement your income by renting out a room or getting a second job.
-If you have a struggling small business you may qualify for an interest-free, deferred-payment America’s Recovery Capital (ARC) loan up to $35,000 from the U.S. Small Business Administration.
+If you have a struggling small business you may qualify for an interest-free, deferred payment America’s Recovery Capital (ARC) loan of up to $35,000 from the U.S. Small Business Administration.
 If your lender fails to follow proper foreclosure procedures, you may be able to file an injunction to stop the process.

-You May Have Options to Avoid Foreclosure
+Options to Avoid Foreclosure